U.S. Department of State Seal

 See our LGBTQI+ Travel Information page and section 6 of our Human Rights report for further details.

-Travelers with Disabilities: The law in Pakistan prohibits discrimination against persons with physical, sensory, intellectual or mental disabilities, and the law is unevenly enforced.
+Travelers with Disabilities: Even in major cities, accessibility for persons with physical disabilities is difficult.
+Pakistani law prohibits discrimination against persons with physical, sensory, intellectual or mental disabilities, but the law is unevenly enforced.
 Social acceptance of persons with disabilities in public is not as prevalent as in the United States.
-The most common types of accessibility may include accessible facilities, information, and communication/access to services/ease of movement or access.
-Expect accessibility to be limited in public transportation, lodging, communication/information, and general infrastructure.
+Do not expect public transportation, lodging, communication/information, or general infrastructure in Pakistan to have the same accessibility standards found in the United States.
 The availability of rental, repair, and replacement parts for equipment and devices is limited, especially outside major population areas.
 Services for persons with disabilities may also be limited outside the largest cities.

 Students: See our Students Abroad page and FBI travel tips.

-Women Travelers: We often receive reports of U.S. citizens subjected to domestic violence, sexual harassment, verbal abuse, and forced marriage in Pakistan.
+Women Travelers: The U.S. Embassy and Consulates General often receive reports of U.S. citizens subjected to domestic violence, sexual harassment, verbal abuse, and forced marriage in Pakistan.
 There are also cases of individuals having their own and their children’s passports confiscated by spouses, parents, or other family members and having their freedom of movement severely restricted.
 Local police are not consistently responsive to reports of such cases.
 Nonetheless, if you find yourself in a life-threatening situation, you are encouraged to call the police immediately and follow up with a call to the nearest U.S. Embassy or Consulate.
 We can sometimes connect you with a Pakistani non-governmental organization that may be able to provide assistance.

 If you are victimized overseas, you may be entitled to receive compensation for counseling and/or other services such as relocation back to the United States.
 For further information, visit the U.S. Department of Justice’s Office on Violence Against Women.